Be a Leak Detective

 *Please note: CRD assumes no liability for damage or injury resulting from the removal of meter lids; Customers do so at their own risk.

 High volume water leaks often come from toilets.
 They are hard to detect and are usually caused by a worn or misaligned part.
 A toilet that continues to run after flushing could be wasting 20 – 40 litres per hour - that's 175,000 to 350,000 litres per year, enough water to fill a swimming pool!

-To check for a toilet leak, use a dye tablet or food colouring.
+To check for a toilet leak, use a dye tablet or food coloring.
 Carefully remove the toilet tank lid.
-Place a dye tablet or some food colouring in the tank.
+Place a dye tablet or some food coloring in the tank.
 Wait about 15 minutes without flushing.
 After 15 minutes check the water in your toilet bowl.
-If the water is coloured, you've got a leak.
+If the water is colored, you've got a leak.
 Toilet repairs may require the assistance of a plumber.
-To get a dye tablet, call CRD Demand Management at 250.474.9684.
+To get a free dye tablet, call CRD Water Conservation at 250.474.9684.

 Faucets and Showerheads

 Leaking faucets and showerheads are also big water wasters, but they are easier to detect than toilet leaks.
 Worn washers or seats are the most likely cause of leaks in these fixtures.
 Repairing leaky faucets is usually a straightforward and inexpensive job, but worthwhile, as a little drip can waste lots of water and dollars.

 A leaking service line or pipe in your home can add up to serious water waste.
 A small hole in a pipe (1.5mm) wastes 280,000 litres of water in a three-month period.
 That is enough water to do about 900 loads of laundry.